aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/setting-image-resolution-barcode/_index.md

 String dataDir = "Your Document Directory";
 ```

 Replace `"Your Document Directory"` with the absolute or relative path where you want the generated image saved.
+Make sure the folder exists; otherwise the save step will fail.

 ## 3. Instantiate Barcode Generator